ygalanak/DataAnalysisTemplate/README.md

 ### Cross references and knitr/R Markdown

-R Markdown is amazing.
 You can embed plots in documents automatically.
-I love it and use it all the time.
-BUT it does not play well with `pandoc-crossref` at all, which is super sad.
+BUT it does not play well with `pandoc-crossref`.

+#### Cross-ref for figures
 For `pandoc-crossref` to work, you have to use this syntax:

 ```text